jsr6720/jsr6720.github.io/_posts/2025-02-15-how-i-use-llm-ai-tools-everyday.md

 * Am I *augmenting* or am I *automating* a process, and which is best suited for how [LLMs work](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/)?
 Some workflows are better as wholly new AI processes, others when augmented by AI, and still others are best left to a human.
 * How can I take what is presented and incorporate it effectively into my own work?
 This is to say, in the area in which you are an expert, how can you best leverage this new tooling?
 This will look different than leveraging this tooling in areas that are domain-adjacent or unknown to you.

-[Anthropic recently published a paper]( https://assets.anthropic.com/m/2e23255f1e84ca97/original/Economic_Tasks_AI_Paper.pdf) looking further at how users interact with their LLM, finding that it is a combination of “Automative Behaviors” and “Augmentative Behaviors”.
-The key point here is to get the most value from LLM you must decide if the task is automatable or augementation.
+[Anthropic recently published a paper](https://assets.anthropic.com/m/2e23255f1e84ca97/original/Economic_Tasks_AI_Paper.pdf) looking further at how users interact with their LLM, finding a combination of “Automative Behaviors” and “Augmentative Behaviors.”
+The key point here is that to get the most value from LLMs, you must decide if the task is automatable or an augmentation.

  <img src="/assets/posts-images/2025-02-15-how-i-use-llm-ai-tools-everyday/anthropic-study.png" alt="anthropic automotive vs augmentative behaviors" class="center-img img-stylish"/>